autismuk/Font-Manager/README.md

 will create it, set its modifier and run it until you clear the screen.

+You can add an event listener to the view, but there is a method particular to this object

+	str4:addEventListener("tap",target)

+which will call target.<event> and when you call the clearText() method it will automatically remove it for you.

 Note: fm, assumes you've done something like fm = require("fontmanager")

 Paul Robson.